October 19th, 2019

 Here are nine design principles from GettingSmart that you can apply to create a resilient brand and improve the student experience:

-Before opening your first language school, is crucial to know as many details as possible about your future clients, so do your research.
+Before opening your first language school, is crucial to know as many details as possible about your future clients, so do your research and market analysis.
+This won't be easy without a solid business plan.
+You can also consider your target market and what language they will want to learn.

 Knowing the answers to these questions will help you reach the right audience and identify their needs.
 You'll then be able to design programs that better serve them and help boost enrollment.